gvwilson/sensibleadventures/bookster/bookster.md

 "Well?"
 Vurt asked.

 Thomas rubbed his eyes.
-"Whatever else the Hett believe in, they don't appear to believe in wasting time.
+"Whatever else the Hett believe in, they don't believe in wasting time.
 Their great work is happening tonight, right at the top of the mountain, and Lady Kembe wants us to stop it."

-"*She* wants *us* to stop it?"
+"She wants *us* to stop it?"
 Laeuc said incredulously.
 "Why not you?"

 Thomas spread his hands.
-"Because, as the bosun keeps saying, it's your mountain."
+"Because I can't.
+And as the bosun keeps saying, it's your mountain."

 Uyves snorted in disgust.
 "All right, how?"

 "Lady Kembe says they're bringing the Pilot Stone to the peak at midnight," Thomas said crisply, his usual insouciance gone.
-"And no, before you ask, I don't know how she knows.
-Your best chance is to ambush them in the tunnels before they get there.
+"And no, I don't know how she knows.
+She thinks your best chance is to ambush them in the tunnels before they get there.
 If you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."

 There was an awkward silence as Laeuc and the bosun exchanged uncomfortable glances.
 "The tunnels?"
 Laeuc asked.